E-D-Richard/budget-tracker-webbapp/README.md

 ### ToDo

+- change app color scheme to green palette
+- in transList button icon replace "X" with a trash can icon
+- make sure tab (via tab index values) works in all forms
+- make replits to preserve all the form related helper functions that handles zero's in forms
 - add a feature in settings where a user can change to what decimal point they want round off to in budget forms and in newTrans form
 - hyperlink (byID) and auto scroll to individual budget (input-area) based on current category selected in New Transaction select element (ADD TO FEATURES LIST)
-- make sure tab (via tab index values) works in all forms
-- make replits to preserve all the form related helper functions that handles zero's in forms
 - Rename new transaction footer form to: NewExpense
 - add a clearAll button to TransList
-- Stylize transList and potentionally add an additionalDataDropdown section for each transaction in transactionList that can contain these details: budgetTotalDuringTimeOfTransaction, "more ideas??..."
+- Stylize transList and potentially add an additionalDataDropdown section for each transaction in transactionList that can contain these details: budgetTotalDuringTimeOfTransaction, "more ideas??..."
 - fix settingsMenu button overlay-appearance issue
 - test settings menu and newTransForm for mobile compatibility
 - update NewTrans to be hidden by default (similar to settingsMenu).
 Then, build a new sidebar component and add settingsMenu and NewTrans